-2022 Audit Process
+2024 External Audit Process

-The Committee met with KPMG prior to the commencement of the audit of the Financial Statements for the financial year ended 31 December 2022.
+The Committee met with KPMG prior to the commencement of the audit of the Financial Statements for the financial year ended 31 December 2024.
 The Committee considered KPMG's internal policies and procedures for maintaining independence and objectivity and their approach to audit quality.
 The Committee assessed the quality of the external audit plan as presented by KPMG and satisfied itself as to the expertise and resources being made available.
 The Committee also reviewed the terms of the Letter of Engagement and approved the level of remuneration.

-KPMG reported their key audit findings to the Committee in March 2023 prior to the finalisation of the Financial Statements.
-This report, which included a schedule of unadjusted errors and misstatements, significant judgements and estimations and key areas of risk, was considered by the Committee in forming their recommendation to the Board.
+KPMG reported their key audit findings to the Committee prior to the finalisation of the Financial Statements.
+This report, which included a schedule of non-material adjusted and unadjusted misstatements, significant judgements and estimations and key areas of risk, was considered by the Committee in forming their recommendation to the Board.
 The Committee also considered the representations sought by KPMG from the Directors.